 In most cases, you will not be able to pursue a successful claim against your employer for denying your workers’ compensation claim.
 Employers are required to pay for employees’ injuries, even if the worker was at fault.
 The trade-off is that they are immune from liability.

-When you hire us to represent your workers’ compensation claim, we will be ready to begin working on your behalf immediately.
-We do not shy away from taking on the toughest cases, and we are ready to work through the red tape in any viable workers’ compensation case.
+When you hire us to represent your workers’ compensation claim, we will be ready to begin immediately.
+We do not shy away from taking on the toughest cases and are ready to work through the red tape in any viable workers’ compensation case.
+Contact us online or call (800) 537-8185 today for a free case evaluation in New Orleans.

 Questions?Call 800-537-8185